jjvanzon/JJs-Reference-Architecture/patterns.md

 }
 ```

-#### Details
+#### Using Fields

-Typically the result of a `Visitor` is not put on the call stack, but stored in fields and used throughout the `Visit` methods.

-This is because the result usually does not have a 1-to-1 mapping with the source structure.
-This is also why the `Visit` methods here `return void`.
+The result of a [`Visitor's`](#visit-methods) operation is typically stored in fields and used across multiple `Visit` methods.
+This is because the result structure might not have a straightforward, 1-to-1 relationship with the source structure, which makes it easier to use fields instead of parameters or return values.

 #### Polymorphic Visitation